bcwhite-code/brians-blueprints/self-building-spacex.md

 * Turn off pollution (less calculation == more UPS)
 * Cliffs and trees are optional.
 I tend to reduce the former and keep the latter.

-In the Mod Settings for Startup:
+In the Mod Settings for _Startup_:

 * Merging Chests: Set "Mergable chest" [sic] to "Iron Chest".
 * Set "Maximum chest width", "Maximum chest height", and "Maximum chest area" all to 150.